ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

 * TODO: Highlight Part 1 and Part 2 with link to Part 2
 * TODO: Clearly explain what Jenkins Home means
 * TODO: Make the github setup first with in goals
+* TODO: only need to configure seedJob with repo for grabbing seed.groovy
+  - may need toe manage jenkins config for shared library

 ## Introduction
 I have been on a client these past few months that had specific requirements to organize their pipeline in such a way that would be repeatable accross all of their services.
 During my journey, I stumbled accross [Jenkins Shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/).
 The shared library can be used by all of their services to handle CI and CD.
 During the discovery process of working with shared libraries, I found that using a `seed` job or `job that creates jobs` to be a great tool to accomodate the client as requirements were amended.